matheus-pereira/elric/website/versioned_docs/version-26.x/Webpack.md

 }
 ```

-For an example of how to use Jest with Webpack with React, Redux, and Node, you can view one [here](https://github.com/jenniferabowd/jest_react_redux_node_webpack_complex_example).
+For an example of how to use elric with Webpack with React, Redux, and Node, you can view one [here](https://github.com/jenniferabowd/elric_react_redux_node_webpack_complex_example).